-The questions were designed in a way that all nosocomial infections aspects were considered increase precision assessment.
-Practical Handbook of World Health Organization was used for prevention of nosocomial infections to prepare questions and the related answers.
+The questions were designed in a way that all nosocomial infections aspects were considered to increase precision of assessment.
+Practical Handbook of the World Health Organization was used for prevention of nosocomial infections to prepare questions and the related answers.
 Cases such as awareness about underlying conditions, the most common nosocomial infection generating microorganisms, and hospitals sectors with occurred infections were studied.
-Moreover, students identification disinfection of sterilization technics, and responsibility of infection control committee were assessed.
+Moreover, students identification disinfection of and sterilization technics, and responsibility of infection control committee were assessed.
 In order to simplify interpretation of the results of this research, students with 1-18 correct answers were put in weak group, with 19-25 correct answers were put in mean group, and with 26-37 correct answers were put in favorite group.
-The obtained results collecting questionnaires correcting them were analyzed in SPSS18 software.
+The obtained results collecting questionnaires after and correcting them were analyzed in SPSS18 software.